USDA-SCINet/scinet-site/sn_collections/_workshops/2024-geospatial-workshop/2024-11-7-Geospatial-Workshop-3.md

-This tutorial will illustrate a workflow using a Graph Convolutional Neural Network with LSTM layers (GLSTM model) to classify West Nile Virus disease presence or absence in horses across counties in a subset of states in the US.
+This tutorial presents a workflow using a Graph Convolutional Neural Network with LSTM layers (GLSTM model) to classify West Nile Virus disease presence or absence in horses across counties in a subset of states in the US.
+Leveraging geospatial data, the tutorial will guide you through constructing the model, processing spatial and temporal inputs, and interpreting results for spatially informed disease predictions.

 Additional details and instructions for the tutorial will be added closer to the event.
 A recording of the tutorial will be added after the workshop concludes.